(Book 1: Lights, Captura, Action)

 He’d reached well into the last manuscript for the day, when his door opened.
-Subro walked in again, umbrella still in hand and a cigarette in his teeth.
+Subro walked, umbrella still in hand, a cigarette jutting out of his lips.

 ‘Can’t you knock?’
 Ravi groaned, returning to the script but not before noting the absence of his belongings.

 Ravi realised he wouldn’t get back to his flow with the script, not with the painter around.
 He scribbled the word “Interesting” on its front page and put the document away.
 ‘Well then, have you thought up a plan?’

 Subro shrugged.
 ‘I’m not really a planning sorta guy.
 I just do things, you know?
 If you ask me, I think we should take the Captura out on the streets and experiment away!
 We’ll definitely figure something out.’

 Ravi sighed.
 ‘You know we can’t just take it anywhere.
 That peculiar contraption is bound to attract attention!’